pranav-24-tech/Legal-Data-Assistive-Tool-Using-Deep-Learning/README.md

 # How to Use
 * Clone the repository to your local machine.
-* Install the required dependencies using requirements.txt.
+* Install the required dependencies/ libraries.
 * Follow the instructions provided in the project's documentation to run the tool.

-* Input legal documents and receive concise and informative summaries.
+# Pretrained models
+* DistilBart: sshleifer/distilbart-cnn-12-6
+* LED: allenai/led-large-16384
+* Legal Pegasus: nsi319/legal-pegasus

 # Contributions
 Contributions and feedback are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.